 Territory Sales Representative Must-Have Resume Skills and Keywords

-The top three keywords employers use in Territory Sales Representative job descriptions are Territory Sales appearing in 33.91% of postings, Lead Generation 12.61%, and CRM appearing in 10.06%.
-56.58% of Territory Sales Representative job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
-Tradeshows, Sales Experience and Relationship Building are still quite important, but a smaller sliceof the employer Territory Sales Representative job postings with their combined total of 21.16%.
-At 22.27%, Customer Relationship Management, Entrepreneurship, Product Knowledge, and Negotiation Skills appear far less frequently, but are still a significant portion of the 10 top Territory Sales Representative skills and requirements according to employers.
+The top three keywords employers use in Territory Sales Representative job descriptions are Territory Sales appearing in 24.82% of postings, Customer Service 15.29%, and Communication Skills appearing in 10.94%.
+51.05% of Territory Sales Representative job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
+Sales Experience, CRM and Collaboration are still quite important, but a smaller sliceof the employer Territory Sales Representative job postings with their combined total of 24.5%.
+At 24.46%, Innovation, MS Office, Relationship Management, and Scheduling appear far less frequently, but are still a significant portion of the 10 top Territory Sales Representative skills and requirements according to employers.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Territory Sales Representative job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Territory Sales Representative on their resumes.

 |Skills Listed by Employees